timbertson/chored/chores/README.md

-# Reusable tasks
+# Reusable chores

-You can import and use these in your own repositories.
+You can import and use these in your own `choredefs/`.

 They make heavy use of helper funtionality in `../lib/`